prcore/docs/content/workflow/upload-event-log.md

 ## Outcome and treatment Definition

-After the previous step, you got unique activities list, and supported outcome and treatment types from backend, then you can define what is the positive outcome and what is the treatment.
+After the previous step, we got unique activities list, and supported outcome and treatment types from backend, then we can define what is the positive outcome and what is the treatment.

 Following outcome types has these predefined evaluation methods: